Language Translation

 Renewal notices are sent approximately ninety (90) days prior to the expiration date.
 License holders with valid email addresses on file will be emailed the renewal notice.
 Those who do not have valid email addresses on file will be mailed the license renewal notice; this notice is mailed to the address on record with the Board.
 The Board has no way of knowing whether or not a notice reaches its destination; therefore, when a notice has been emailed to a valid email address or mailed, the duty of the Board has been performed.

-• Inactive Status
+• Activation of Inactive License

 A licensed HFA who has been inactive for a period of 3 years or less at the date of the reactivation application is filed must show proof of having completed forty (40) hours of continuing education within the two (2) year period immediately before to the date the reactivation application is filed.